perry-mitchell/cowl/README.md

 ### Request failures

 If a request fails or returns a status code outside the allowed range (200-399), an error is thrown.
-This particular error will contain some properties to help deal with the failure:
+This particular error will contain some properties to help deal with the failure, accessible by using the [`Layerr`](https://github.com/perry-mitchell/layerr) Node library.
+The properties are as follows:

 | Property          | Type      | Description                               |
 |-------------------|-----------|-------------------------------------------|